kanihal/west_tacl14/README.md

 Build & Run Instructions
 -------------
 This code depends on Java 7 and Java 8 and Maven 3 (http://maven.apache.org).
-Python3 is also required to for positive/negative sentiment analysis using logistic regression available in `sklearn` library.
+Python3 is also required to for positive/negative sentiment analysis using logistic regression available in `sklearn` library or LSTM models implemented with `keras` library.

 ##### Install PSL
 The algorithms for these experiments are implemented in the PSL library, version 1.1 (https://github.com/linqs/psl).
 Clone this particular project and Run